1 - Be an exchange student at an AU Partner University

 - Minimum G.P.A. (at the time of application)

-- Program type
+- Program option

 - Subject areas

-We encourage you to play around with different options to determine your best fit.
+We encourage you to play around with different options to determine your best fit!